section-engineering-education/engineering-education/content/articles/getting-started-with-nessus-scanner/index.md

 - [Vmware virtual box](https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html).

-Follow the [installing Vmware](https://forums.tomshardware.com/faq/how-to-install-vmware-workstation-in-windows-10.3273363/) tutorials to successfully install the VMware virtual box.
+Follow the [installing Vmware](https://forums.tomshardware.com/faq/how-to-install-vmware-workstation-in-windows-10.3273363/) tutorials to install the VMware virtual box.

-After Successfully installing Kali-Linux in a Virtual-Box, You can now Start Kali by Opening the virtual box, select the Kali Linux option, and click the play button to start your Kali Linux.
+After successfully installing Kali-Linux in a virtual-box, You can now start Kali-Linux by opening the virtual box, select the Kali-Linux option, and click the play button to start the application.

 Enter your username and password when prompted.